CMMC Level 2 Compliance: How to Meet Requirements + Checklist

 Examples include:

-- Export control data
+- Export controlled information

 - Technical drawings and blueprints